Blog

 Educational diagram of a comprehensive home HVAC system with labeled components

-Core Components of Your HVAC System
+Core HVAC System Components

-Furnace or Heat Pump (Heating)
+Furnace, Boiler, or Heat Pump

 Air Handler and Blower

-Refrigerant and Compressor (Cooling)
+Refrigerant, Coils, and Compressor

 Ductwork and Vents